slackapi/java-slack-sdk/docs/guides/web-api-basics.md

 The **ResponsePrettyPrintingListener** in this SDK is a good example demonstrating how it works.

 The **State** value given to the function holds **SlackConfig** used for the request, the raw string response body, and the whole HTTP response.

-The hook works only when the **prettyResponseLoggingEnabled** option in the config is enabled.
+The following listener works only when the **prettyResponseLoggingEnabled** option in the **SlackConfig** is enabled.
 So, the following code tests the flag in the current config object.

 ```java
 import com.slack.api.SlackConfig;